EasternPA/mastodon-install/CF-Tunnel.md

+# Self-host Mastodon at home using CloudFlare Tunnels

+## Note: This is a work-in-progress where I am documenting the process of figuring this out

 You will need:
 - a paid domain name that works with Let's Encrypt
 - Migrate the DNS management of the domain to Cloudflare